Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/001_getting_started.md

 ![Create Fork Page](../../../docs/content/imgs/quickstart/002_fork.png)

 ### Cloning the Repository
 Next, clone the repository to your local system.
 Ensure you have Git installed to proceed with this step.
 You can download Git from [here](https://git-scm.com/downloads).
 Then clone the repo using the following command and the url for your repo.
-You can find the corect url by clicking on the green Code button on your repos main page.
+You can find the correct url by clicking on the green Code button on your repos main page.

 ```bash
 # replace the url with the one for your forked repo